 I'm Kieran Segaloff, and I love telling stories.

-The moment I truly fell in love with wedding photography came when my brother and sister-in-law eloped.
+I fell in love with wedding photography during my brother and sister-in-law's elopement.
 They wanted to keep it intimate and asked if I could "snap a few pictures."
 From the moment they started getting ready—nerves mixing with excitement—to witnessing the joy when they finally saw each other at city hall, I knew something had shifted for me.

 For me it also goes deeper.
 Throughout history, so many LGBTQ+ love stories have been lost or forced into silence.
 I refuse to let more fade away.
 My mission is to celebrate and document love in all its forms—regardless of sexuality, gender identity, race, faith, or ability.